-With Lorient and Guingamp also prominent, the term ‘Derby de la Bretagne’ is a somewhat convoluted term these days – but the classic face-off is between the two fiery fan cultures of Rennes and Nantes.
+With Lorient and Guingamp recently prominent, the term ‘Derby de la Bretagne’ is a somewhat convoluted term these days – but the classic face-off is between the two fiery fan cultures of Rennes and Nantes.

 Or rather flag-off.
 Nantes supporters wave the Breton colours of black and white along with their own yellow and green in a bid to show themselves as the true bearers of Breton tradition.
-Rennes fans wield the stripes and ermine spots of Britanny’s Gwenn-ha-du flag while also revelling in their Celtic heritage.
+Rennes fans wield the stripes and ermine spots of Brittany’s Gwenn-ha-du flag while also revelling in their Celtic heritage.

 The cultural background of Stade Rennais is a complex one, personified by the recent renaming of their century-old stadium.
 Simply known since 1912 as the Stade de la Route de Lorient, a reference to its position west of town on the road to Lorient, the stadium became the subject of a long-term debate over its renaming.
 Rejecting the potentially lucrative choice of a sponsor, in 2015 Rennes turned to their followers to choose.
 The options reflected the club’s Breton and Celtic roots, Stade des Hermines a reference to the regional ermine emblem, Roazhon Celtic Park featuring the ancient Breton name for Rennes.